pbuckner/x-plane_plugins/XPython/docs/source/development/modules/processing.rst

  .. py:data:: FlightLoop_Phase_BeforeFlightModel
    :value: 0

    Your callback runs before X-Plane integrates the flight model.
+This is the normal case.

    `Official SDK <https://developer.x-plane.com/sdk/XPLMProcessing/#xplm_FlightLoop_Phase_BeforeFlightModel>`__ :index:`xplm_FlightLoop_Phase_BeforeFlightModel`

  .. py:data:: FlightLoop_Phase_AfterFlightModel
    :value: 1

    Your callback runs after X-Plane integrates the flight model.
+Do not create or initialize resources in *after* callbacks.
+The only recommended use of post-flight model callbacks is to "patch" the computed values of the flightmodel using dataref read-writes, and to compute custom system values by reading the flight model.
+APIs that create resources or initialize the sim may issue warnings, crash the sim, or have unexpected results.

    `Official SDK <https://developer.x-plane.com/sdk/XPLMProcessing/#xplm_FlightLoop_Phase_AfterFlightModel>`__ :index:`xplm_FlightLoop_Phase_AfterFlightModel`